dharmab/8492sqdn.net/content/guides/hotas/index.md

 ### MFG Crosswind V3

+A great choice.
+Buy once, cry once.

 ![](images/crosswind-v3.webp)

 ### Virpil Pedals

+Good choice if you are bundling with other Virpil products to save on shipping.

 ![](images/vpc-ace-pedals.webp)

 ### WINCTRL Orion Metal Flight Rudder Pedals

+Good choice if you are bundling with other WINCTRL products to save on shipping.

 ![](images/orion-pedals.webp)

 ### Slaw Device pedals

+High end built-to-order devices.
+Built in small batches by an obsessive engineer.

 ![](images/slaw-device-pedals.webp)